-Secretariat, in conjunction with the Clerk, will ensure that all Tenders are opened at the same time, as soon as possible after the closing date and time.
+Secretariat will ensure that all Tenders are opened at the same time, as soon as possible after the closing date and time.

-Tenders will be opened in the presence of:
+Tenders will be returned to and opened at Fire Service Headquarters in the presence of: -

-- the Clerk or their nominated representative - the Administrative Officer, Secretariat (as nominated by the Director of Corporate Services); - the Director of Finance and Procurement or their nominated representative; and - the Corporate Procurement Manager or their nominated representative.
+- The Chairman of the West Midlands Fire and Rescue Authority or their nominated representative; - the administrative officer, Secretariat (as nominated by the Director of Corporate Services); - the Director of Finance and Procurement or their nominated representative; and - the Corporate Procurement Manager or their nominated representative.

-Upon opening a summary of the main pricing and terms of each Tender must be recorded in the Tender Schedule (see following list), which must then be stamped and initialled by all officers present at the opening:
+Upon opening, a summary of the main pricing and terms of each Tender must be recorded in the Tender Schedule (see following list), which must then be stamped and initialled by all officers present at the opening:

-- the nature of the goods, materials to be supplied or the work to be executed or the services to be supplied (title of the Tender); - the name of the person or firm who has submitted the Tender; - the date and time of receipt of each Tender; - the date and time of opening of the Tender; - the names of all persons present at the opening of the Tender; and - the Tender value or where this is not immediately apparent the words 'Schedule of Rates' shall be recorded.
+• the nature of the goods, materials to be supplied or the work to be executed or the services to be supplied (title of the Tender);

+- the name of the person or firm who has submitted the Tender; - the date and time of receipt of each Tender; - the date and time of opening of the Tender; - the names of all persons present at the opening of the Tender; and - the Tender value or where this is not immediately apparent the words 'Schedule of Rates' shall be recorded.